stonepros/stone/doc/releases/firefly.rst

 * See notes above.

-* ceph-fuse and radosgw now use the same default values for the admin socket and log file paths that the other daemons (ceph-osd, ceph-mon, etc.) do.
-If you run these daemons as non-root, you may need to adjust your ceph.conf to disable these options or to adjust the permissions on /var/run/ceph and /var/log/ceph.
+* stone-fuse and radosgw now use the same default values for the admin socket and log file paths that the other daemons (stone-osd, stone-mon, etc.) do.
+If you run these daemons as non-root, you may need to adjust your stone.conf to disable these options or to adjust the permissions on /var/run/stone and /var/log/stone.

 * The MDS now disallows snapshots by default as they are not considered stable.
-The command 'ceph mds set allow_snaps' will enable them.
+The command 'stone mds set allow_snaps' will enable them.

 * For clusters that were created before v0.44 (pre-argonaut, Spring